Screening of seismic records to perform time-history dynamic analyses of tailings dams: a power-spectral based approach: A priori estimator for the demand of seismic records

-This section represents the core of the paper where, first, the proposed intensity measure is described and mathematically defined and then, calculations are performed to a set of seismic signals obtaining the power spectral based intensity measure for each earthquake.
+This section represents the core of the paper where, first, an intensity measure which is a generalization of Arias Intensity based on spectral power is mathematically defined and then, calculations are performed to a set of seismic signals and the proposed IM is determined for \NL{each earthquake}.